ltex-plus/ltex-plus/pages/ltex-ls-plus/server-usage.md

   processId: number;

   /**
-   * Wall-clock duration in seconds since the start of LTeX LS.
+   * Wall-clock duration in seconds since the start of LTeX+ LS.
    */
   wallClockDuration: number;